 Two Layers of Chocolate, Candy and Peppermint!?
 Yes, this Christmas Chocolate Bark has it all!
+This easy recipe makes the perfect edible gift, or no-bake treat for the holiday season!

 Welcome to another addition of: I Love Sweets During the Holidays, Here is Some Chocolate.
 Okay, I promise there will be other recipes besides sweets, but this is all I want to make and share right now.
 This Christmas Chocolate Bark recipe is so simple, tasty and makes a great last minute gift for friends and family.
 This recipe is also easy to customize.
 Feel free to go nuts with the toppings and flavors!
 ‘Tis The Season after all!